heche-psb/wgd/README.md

 As shown above, because of the higher substitution rate of *Aquilegia coerulea*, the original orthologous *K*<sub>S</sub> values were actually underestimated in the time-frame of *Aquilegia coerulea*.
 When we recovered the divergence substitution distance in terms of two times of the branch-specific contribution of *Aquilegia coerulea* since its divergence with the sister species plus the shared substitution distance before divergence (in relative to the outgroup), the corrected *K*<sub>S</sub> mode became larger.

 If one had the orthologous *K*<sub>S</sub> data already, one could also apply the program `wgd viz` to conduct the rate correction analysis using the command below.
+Note that the order of given `spair` options decides the color of the *K*<sub>S</sub> distribution of each species pair.

 ```
 wgd viz -d wgd_globalmrbh_ks/global_MRBH.tsv.ks.tsv --extraparanomeks wgd_ksd/Aquilegia_coerulea.tsv.ks.tsv -sp speciestree.nw --reweight -ap wgd_syn/iadhore-out/anchorpoints.txt -o wgd_viz_mixed_Ks --spair "Aquilegia_coerulea;Protea_cynaroides" --spair "Aquilegia_coerulea;Vitis_vinifera" --spair "Aquilegia_coerulea;Acorus_americanus" --spair "Aquilegia_coerulea;Aquilegia_coerulea" --gsmap gene_species.map --plotkde